 • An awareness of the UK Data Protection Act with regards to data sharing.

 • Must be eligible to live and work in the UK;

-• • Minimum of a Bachelor’s degree in a related subject;
+•• Minimum of a Bachelor’s degree or equivalent in a related subject;

 • Several years of experience with the collection, collation and analysis of data, ideally in the not for profit / charity sector or with a background in law enforcement, such as police or customs;

 • Extensive experience in CRM systems;

 • IBM i2 software experience is desirable, training can be provided;